 In November 2009, the Management Board approved a proposal from Florida to reduce the state's weakfish management area to a small area in northeast Florida where pure weakfish are known to occur based on genetics data.
 The revision is intended to address the misidentification of weakfish, sand seatrout, and their hybrids, and the consequential law enforcement issue.
-Inside the newly established weakfish management area (likely including Nassau and Duval counties only), any fish that resembles weakfish will be considered weakfish for enforcement purposes, both for commercial and recreational limits.
+Inside the newly established weakfish management area (St. Mary's River only), any fish that resembles weakfish will be considered weakfish for enforcement purposes, both for commercial and recreational limits.
 Outside the weakfish management area, all fish that resemble weakfish will be considered sand seatrout.